heathervv/trcc/README.md

 3. ~~Show correct shifts per day (time, name)~~
 4. ~~Responsive~~
 5. ~~Ability to add any counsellor to a shift via static dropdown list without DB connection (non-removable)~~
-6. Add admin user who can remove counsellors without DB connection
+6. ~~Add admin user who can remove counsellors without DB connection~~
 7. Add web EBU logic (admin is only one who can add them?)
 8. ~~UI for "need to remove a shift? email." flow~~
 9. Improve styles (color palette, font sizes, etc)
-10. Create API & DB
+10. Create auth API & connect it up (integrate DB with this?)
-11. Store counsellors in DB
-12. Store shifts in DB
-13. Connect API counsellors to web [GET]
-14. Connect API shifts to web [GET] (per month)
-15. Connect filled shift logic to API [POST]
+11. Create counsellor API
+12. Stub out all unauthed endpoints for counsellor API
+13. Stub out authed endpoints for counsellor API (remove counsellor, EBU things)
+14. Create DB for counsellor API and add data
-16. Connect admin removing counsellor from shift to API [POST]
+15. Connect counsellor API to DB
-17. Connect EBU logic (add/remove) to API [POST]

 ## Additional Stories
 1. Error handling (when two counsellors happen to book the same shift at the same time)